phaserjs/phaser-ce/README.md

 The [Contributors Guide][contribute] contains full details on how to help with Phaser development.
 The main points are:

 - Found a bug?
 Report it on [GitHub Issues][issues] and include a code sample.
-- Before submitting a Pull Request run your code through [JSHint](http://www.jshint.com/) using our [config](https://github.com/photonstorm/phaser-ce/blob/master/.jshintrc).
+- Before submitting a Pull Request run `npm run test` and fix any errors.
 - Before contributing read the [code of conduct](https://github.com/photonstorm/phaser-ce/blob/master/CODE_OF_CONDUCT.md).

 Written something cool in Phaser?
 Please tell us about it in the [forum][forum], or email support@phaser.io